ironbar/hungry_geese/reports/04_Modeling.md

 This raises concerns also about evaluating agents when there is no upper bound.
 We get very optmistic scores.

+The truth ranking is around 866 points compared to 706 by random pluss and 981 by greedy.

 #### Playing against greedy agents

+First experiments reveal a score almost identical to the greedy agent, however when using more than one agent the score drops to 905 compared to 981 of the greedy agent.

 ### Results

 - It is hard to train a model to learn the Q value function, learning rate is critical
+- The Q function is not easy.
+It depends on the agents we are facing and on the policy of our agent.
+Moreover learning the reward function is not easy, because we have to predict what the other agents are going to do.
+So this is an argument in favour of learning a policy instead of a value function

 <!---
 Simetries: order of the other agents, vertical, horizontal